A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Distributed Approximate Single-Source Shortest Paths Algorithm on Networks with Arbitrary Topology

 \subsubsection{Computing Bounded-Distance Single-Source Shortest Paths}

-We will repeatedly use an algorithm for computing a shortest-path tree up to distance $R$ rooted at $s$ on an overlay network $ G'' $, where $R = O(n^{o(1)})$.
-At the end of the algorithm every node knows this tree.
+We will repeatedly use an algorithm for computing a shortest-path tree up to distance~$R$ rooted at some center $s$ on an overlay network $ G'' $, where $R = N^{o(1)}$.
+At the end of the algorithm every center knows this tree.
 We do this in a breadth-first search manner, in $R+1$ {\em iterations}.
-Like in Dijkstra's algorithm, every node keeps a tentative distance $ \delta (s, u) $ from $ s $ and a tentative parent in the shortest-path tree, i.e., a node $ v $ such that $ \delta (s, u) = \delta (s, v) + w(u, v, G'') $.
-Initially, $ \delta (s, s) = 0 $ and $ \delta (s, v) = \infty $ for every node $ v \neq s $.
-In the $L^\text{th}$ iteration, for $ L $ from $ 0 $ up to $ R $, all nodes in $G''$ whose tentative distance $\delta(s, u)$ is exactly $L$ broadcast\footnote{More precisely, there is a designated node (e.g. the node with lowest ID) that aggregates and distributes the messages (via upcasting and downcasting on the breadth-first search tree of the network $ G $), and tells other nodes when the iteration starts and ends.} to all other nodes a message $(u, \delta(s, u), v)$ where $ v $ is the parent of~$ u $.
-Using this information, every node $u$ will update (``relax'') its tentative distance $\delta(s, u)$ and its tentative parent.
+As in Dijkstra's algorithm, every center keeps a tentative distance $ \delta (s, u) $ from $ s $ and a tentative parent in the shortest-path tree, i.e., a center $ v $ such that $ \delta (s, u) = \delta (s, v) + w(u, v, G'') $.
+Initially, $ \delta (s, s) = 0 $ and $ \delta (s, v) = \infty $ for every center $ v \neq s $.
+In the $L$th iteration, for $ L $ from $ 0 $ up to~$ R $, all centers in $G''$ whose tentative distance $\delta(s, u)$ is exactly $L$ broadcast\footnote{More precisely, there is a designated node (e.g., the node with lowest ID) that aggregates and distributes the messages (via upcasting and downcasting on the breadth-first search tree of the underlying network $ G $) and tells other centers when the iteration starts and ends.} to all other centers a message $(u, \delta(s, u), v)$, where $ v $ is the parent of~$ u $.
+Using this information, every center $u$ will update (``relax'') its tentative distance $\delta(s, u)$ and its tentative parent.

-Clearly, after the $L^\text{th}$ iteration, centers that have distance $L+1$ from $s$ (i.e., that are at level $ L $ in the shortest-path tree) will already know their correct distance.
-Thus, at the end of the last iteration every center knows the shortest-path tree rooted at $s$ up to distance $R$ in $G''$.
-To analyze the running time, note that over $R$ rounds we broadcast $ N $ messages in total, and if $m_L$ messages are broadcast in the $L^\text{th}$ iteration, then this iteration takes $O(m_L+\diam)$ rounds.
-(We emphasize that the number of rounds depends on the diameter \diam of the original network, and not of $G''$.)
-The total number of communication rounds used over all iterations is thus $O(R\diam+\sum_L m_L) = O(R\diam+N)$.
+By a straightforward induction, after the $L$th iteration, centers that have distance~$L$ from~$s$ (i.e., that are at level $ L $ in the shortest-path tree) will already know their correct distance.
+Thus, at the end of the last iteration every center knows the shortest-path tree rooted at~$s$ up to distance~$R$ in~$G''$.
+To analyze the running time, note that over $R$ rounds we broadcast $ N $ messages in total, and if $M_L$ messages are broadcast in the $L$th iteration, then this iteration takes $O(M_L+\diam)$ rounds.
+(We emphasize that the number of rounds depends on the diameter $ \diam $ of the original network, and not of~$G''$.)
+The total number of communication rounds used over all iterations is thus $O(R\diam+\sum_L M_L) = O(N + R\diam)$.